honeytrap/honeytrap-docs/docs/home/contribute/create-pull-request.md

 ## Pull request review process for current release

-Once your pull request is created, a Honeytrap reviewer will take responsibility for providing clear, actionable feedback.
-As the owner of the pull request, **it is your responsibility to modify your pull request to address the feedback that has been provided to you by the Honeytrap reviewer.**  Also note that you may end up having more than one Honeytrap reviewer provide you feedback or you may end up getting feedback from a Honeytrap reviewer that is different than the one originally assigned to provide you feedback.
-Furthermore, in some cases, one of your reviewers might ask for a technical review from a [Honeytrap tech reviewer](https://github.com/honeytrap/honeytrap-docs/wiki/Tech-reviewers) when needed.
+Once your pull request is created, a HoneyTrap reviewer will take responsibility for providing clear, actionable feedback.
+As the owner of the pull request, **it is your responsibility to modify your pull request to address the feedback that has been provided to you by the HoneyTrap reviewer.**  Also note that you may end up having more than one HoneyTrap reviewer provide you feedback or you may end up getting feedback from a HoneyTrap reviewer that is different than the one originally assigned to provide you feedback.
+Furthermore, in some cases, one of your reviewers might ask for a technical review from a [HoneyTrap tech reviewer](https://github.com/honeytrap/honeytrap-docs/wiki/Tech-reviewers) when needed.
 Reviewers will do their best to provide feedback in a timely fashion but response time can vary based on circumstances.

 {% endcapture %}